darshanlahamage/C-Multi-Threading/README.md

-# Assignment Title: Multithreaded C/C++ Application
+# Multithreaded C/C++ Application

 ## Introduction

 This C++ application is designed to efficiently process data concurrently using multiple threads.
 The key features of the application include:

-- Multithreading: The application utilizes at least two threads to process data in parallel.
+- **Multithreading:** The application utilizes at least two threads to process data in parallel.
-- Data Processing: Simulates data input from multiple sources (files) and processes this data concurrently.
+- **Data Processing:** Simulates data input from multiple sources (files) and processes this data concurrently.
-- Synchronization: Uses atomic operations for synchronization to ensure data integrity and avoid race conditions.
+- **Synchronization:** Uses both atomic operations and standard mutexes for synchronization to ensure data integrity and avoid race conditions.
-- Error Handling: Implements proper error handling and reporting mechanisms.
+- **Error Handling:** Implements proper error handling and reporting mechanisms.
-- Performance: Optimizes code to achieve efficient multithreading and processing.
+- **Performance:** Optimizes code to achieve efficient multithreading and processing.

 ## Instructions